-Fasting during the holy month of Ramadan is one of the five pillars of Islam and commemorates the time when the Holy Quran was revealed to Muhhammad.
+Fasting (Sawn or Roza) during the holy month of Ramadan is one of the five pillars of Islam and commemorates the time when the Holy Quran was revealed to Prophet Muhhammad (PBUH).
 The month-long (29-30 day) fast is obligatory for all healthy Muslims who have reached puberty.
 Followers must refrain from eating and drinking between dawn and sunset, and must abstain from using oral medications, sexual activity and smoking.

 Ramadan is widely observed across the world.
-Followers must refrain from eating and drinking between dawn and sunset, and must also abstain from using oral medications, sexual activity and smoking.
-It is believed that spiritual rewards for good deeds are multiplied during Ramadan, and there is an intense desire to participate in fasting, even among those who could seek exemption, such as the elderly, children, the disabled, and pregnant women.
+Followers must refrain from eating and drinking between dawn (suhoor) and sunset (iftar), and must also abstain from using oral medications, sexual activity and smoking.

 Many Muslims, even those who could seek exemption, have an intense desire to participate in fasting during Ramadan.